Skip to content

 There is a growing recognition of the array of factors that affect the health status of Aboriginal and Torres Strait Islander people, including differences in the social determinants of health, availability and accessibility of culturally appropriate health services, and other biomedical, behavioural, and environmental factors (DoH 2013).

-The capacity to recruit and retain non-Indigenous staff who are culturally competent is essential for health services to deliver appropriate, continuous and sustainable health care for Indigenous Australians.
+The capacity to recruit and retain non-Indigenous staff who are culturally safe is essential for health services to deliver appropriate, continuous and sustainable health care for Indigenous Australians.
 Staff recruitment and retention are particularly important in rural and remote areas to ensure Indigenous Australians in these areas have access to health professionals for their health care needs (Humphreys et al. 2009).
-Almost two-thirds of Indigenous Australians live in Regional and Remote areas, and Indigenous Australians make up 30% of the total population in Remote areas (ABS 2018).
+Almost two-thirds of Indigenous Australians live in regional and remote areas, and Indigenous Australians make up 30% of the total population in remote areas (Remote and Very remote areas combined) (ABS 2018).

 Indigenous Australians are under-represented in the health workforce.
-One way of supporting culturally appropriate and safe health services is for the government to support a skilled Indigenous Australian health workforce (see measure 3.12 Aboriginal and Torres Strait Islander people in the health workforce).
+One way of supporting culturally appropriate and safe health services is for the government to support a skilled Indigenous Australian health workforce through the implementation of the National Aboriginal and Torres Strait Islander Health Workforce Strategic Framework and Implementation Plan 2021–2031 (the Workforce Plan) (see measure 3.12 Aboriginal and Torres Strait Islander people in the health workforce).
 Indigenous Australians respond better to health care when it is delivered in a culturally safe and appropriate way.
 Indigenous health professionals have a strong capacity to deliver culturally responsive care in addition to any clinical care they may also be delivering and can improve the cultural security of health care and reduce discharge against medical advice (Taylor et al. 2009).
-An Indigenous health workforce also helps to strengthen the cultural capability of the broader health teams and organisations in which they work.
-While the Indigenous workforce plays a vital role in the provision of culturally appropriate services, it is the responsibility of the health care system to ensure that mainstream health services are culturally competent through high-quality professional development and training, appropriate management when cultural respect is lacking, and staff developing awareness of their own unconscious bias (AHMAC 2016).
+An Indigenous health workforce also helps to strengthen the cultural safety of the broader health teams and organisations in which they work.
+While the Indigenous workforce plays a vital role in the provision of culturally safe services, it is the responsibility of the health care system to ensure that mainstream health services are culturally safe through high-quality professional development and training, appropriate management when cultural respect is lacking, and staff developing awareness of their own unconscious bias (AHMAC 2016).

 Findings